retailcrm/geohelper-php-sdk/README.md

 ## Requirements

-* PHP 5.3 and above
+* PHP 7.4 and higher
-* PHP's cURL support

 ## Install